resauce-io/thinktank/README.md

 # thinktank 🪖

 A collection of free resources that can help people up-skill in their careers irrespective of their job.
+[List of resources](https://github.com/resauce-io/thinktank/blob/main/LIST.md)

 ## 🚀 **The Goal**